SelimChraibi/DistributedObjects.jl/README.md

 ```

-Finally, we clean up after ourselves when we're done with the `DistibutedObject`s:
+Finally, we clean up after ourselves when we're done with the `DistibutedObject`s

 ```julia
 close(distributed_plants)